 “That’s very kind,” she turned her nettle-green eyes upon him.
 “I’m Elizabeth.
 I’d like to buy you a coffee to say thank you.
 There’s a nice place around the corner if you have time.”

 Scott checked his watch as he introduced himself.
-“Sure, that’d be great.”
+“Scott, that’d be great.”

 “Great, we’ll go this way.”
 Elizabeth drew him into a cobbled alley alongside an ancient chapel.
 It hosted the Crypt Café a great place for a scone and a cup of tea.